 We have entered into a second amended and restated investor rights agreement, dated November 1, 2011, which we refer to as the investor rights agreement, with certain holders of shares of our common stock, series A preferred stock, series B preferred stock and series C preferred stock.
-Upon the completion of this offering, holders of a total of 41,092,825 shares of our common stock as of November 30, 2011, including shares issuable upon conversion of our preferred stock, will have the right to require us to register these shares under the Securities Act of 1933, as amended, or Securities Act, and to participate in future registrations of securities by us, under the circumstances described below.
-The holders of an additional 9,865,319 shares of our common stock as of November 30, 2011 will have the right to participate in future registrations of securities by us, under the circumstances described below.
+Upon the completion of this offering, holders of a total of 11,740,794 shares of our common stock as of December 31, 2011, including shares issuable upon conversion of our preferred stock, will have the right to require us to register these shares under the Securities Act of 1933, as amended, or Securities Act, and to participate in future registrations of securities by us, under the circumstances described below.
+The holders of an additional 2,826,708 shares of our common stock as of December 31, 2011 will have the right to participate in future registrations of securities by us, under the circumstances described below.
+The holders of an additional 2,826,708 shares of our common stock as of December 31, 2011 will have the right to participate in future registrations of securities by us, under the circumstances described below.
+The holders of an additional 2,826,708 shares of our common stock as of December 31, 2011 will have the right to participate in future registrations of securities by us, under the circumstances described below.
 After registration pursuant to these rights, these shares will become freely tradable without restriction under the the Securities Act.
 If not otherwise exercised, the rights described below will expire five years after the closing of this offering.